 Walking through the farm, breathtaking views of the rolling hills abound.
 Swathes of purple heather punctuate a vibrant tapestry of wild-grass and bracken green.
 The fresh pasture underfoot illustrates the timeless values of traditional farming systems.
 Old-fashioned grasses, herbs & heather support a diverse wildlife that thrives alongside the sheep.
 Red grouse, peregrines, ravens, wild hares & badgers are a common sight.

-WELCOME TO OUR HEATHER COVERED HILLS, LONG WALKS & BREATHTAKING VIEWS.View Aerial Films of the Farm
+WELCOME TO OUR HEATHER-COVERED HILLS, LONG WALKS & BREATHTAKING VIEWS.View Aerial Films of the Farm

-Pentland Walks from the Cottage Door
+Pentland Hill Walks - from the Cottage Door

 Duration: 1 hour Difficulty:

 This is the perfect walk to blow the cobwebs away.
 The West & East Kips rise up behind the cottages.
 Their ascent can be steep in places but the views are well worth the effort.
 From the summits look north to the Forth and Highlands or south to Eastside and the Moorfoot Hills beyond.
 This is a spectacular picnic spot for a summer afternoon in the hills.View Walk